a-barrel/The-Bulletin-MVP-Public-Copy/TODO AND IDEAS/backlog-ideas.md

 as a tiny button at the bottom.

--Fix Chat Room to display ONLY stuff the user is in vinciity of.
+-Fix Chat Room to display ONLY chat rooms the user is in vincity of, and the chatrooms of the pins they have bookmarked.

-And double check they can't interact with chat rooms outside their radius
+And double check they can't interact with chat rooms outside their interaction radius (unless it's bookmarked of course - the chat rooms related to pins)

+-No updates on chat room changes if you GPS spoof on the Map page, make sure it works globally.
+Are we using different GPS variables on different pages?

 -Let users interact with pins they bookmarked if its outside interaction radius

--Activity & collections not updating, bookmarks, pins, etc are at 0.

---No updates if you GPS spoof on the Map page, make sure it works globally.
-Persistent location issue?